MarcusGrum/AI-CPS/README.md

     sudo passwd pi
     ```

-1. Connect on your raspberry via shell with user `pi`, e.g. with password `RaspBerry`:
+1. Connect on your raspberry via shell with user `pi`, e.g. with password `raspberry`:

     ```
     ssh pi@141.89.39.173